We've found the best libraries for kids in Singapore for bookworms of all ages! Curl up with a good book at one of these family-friendly libraries...

 Reading is a big must for activating any kid’s imagination, and Woodlands goes one step further with an interactive library that includes an enchanted tree!
 It’s also the home of the Asian Children’s Literature Collection.
 Here’s where you’ll find around 8,000 examples of Asian children’s literature and rare publications, dating back to the 1900s.
 And our favourite part: an autism-friendly space with sensory-friendly reading and learning areas.

-Need a book in a hurry but no time to get to the library?
+Need a book in a hurry?
 Or perhaps the book you want isn’t available?
 Either way, we love the Ebook Library.
 Set up your user account and then choose from over two million ebooks ready to download with the press of a button.